auth0/docs/articles/metadata/lock.md

 description: How to read and update user metadata with Lock.
 ---

-# Using Metadata with Auth0's Lock Library
+# How to use Metadata with Lock Library

-When using Auth0's [Lock](/libraries/lock) library, you can define and update the user's `user_metadata` field.
+This article describes how you can define and update the user's `user_metadata`, using Auth0's [Lock](/libraries/lock) library.
+If you are not familiar with `user_metadata`, refer to [User Metadata](/metadata).
+If you need more details on how to install, initialize and use Lock, refer to [Lock for Web](/libraries/lock).

 ## Define User Metadata on Signup